The lineage of the name Sidgewech begins with the Anglo-Saxon

 Sidgewech Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Sidgewech has undergone many spelling variations

 , including Sedgewick, Sedgewicke, Sedgwicke, Sedwick and many more.

 Early Notables of the Sidgewech family (pre 1700)

-, known as the “apostle of the Isle of Ely” and “Doomsday Sedgwick"; Obadiah Sedgwick (c.1600-1658), an English clergyman of Presbyterian views, a member of the Westminster Assembly; Thomas...
-Another 71 words (5 lines of text) are included under the topic Early Sidgewech Notables in all our PDF Extended History products and printed products wherever possible.
+William Sedgwick (ca.1610-1669), was an English Puritan...
+Another 111 words (8 lines of text) are included under the topic Early Sidgewech Notables in all our PDF Extended History products and printed products wherever possible.